 By leading with a growth mindset, business leaders also cultivate and encourage a mentality of growth mindset in their companies, encouraging their employees to challenge themselves and learn with a growth-oriented company culture.

-8 Ways to Promote Growth Mindset and a Company Culture for Growth in Your Business
+8 Ways to Promote a Growth Mindset & Build Company Culture

 1. Know the Difference between Growth and Performance